 Watch: Is Abortion illegal in Australia?
 Post continues after video.

-However, voices on the other side of the debate are just as loud, with anti-abortion activists calling for further restrictions around the medical procedure.
+However, voices on the other side of the debate were just as loud, with anti-abortion activists calling for further restrictions around the medical procedure.

 Let's start here.